joeltg/joelgustafson.com/content/posts/2023-05-04/merklizing-the-key-value-store-for-fun-and-profit.md

 All that we have so far is a logical description of a tree structure, and a vague promise that augmenting the _logically flat_ key/value interface with this fancy merkle tree will unlock some interesting syncing capabilities.
 But how are we actually implementing this?

 Key/value stores are typically just B-trees, designed around real-world platform constraints.
 If we take the task of “merklizing the key/value store” literally and try to pack our tree directly into pages on-disk, we quickly find that there’s inherent conflict between practical B-tree design and the deterministic pseudo-random structure we derived.
-The most prominent example of this is that even though we can set `Q` to control the _average_ fanout degree, there’s no hard upper limit on how many children a node might end up with, while a basic principle of B-trees is to work strictly inside 4096-byte pages.
+For example, even though we can set `Q` to control the _average_ fanout degree, there’s no hard upper limit on how many children a node might end up with, but a basic principle of B-trees is to work strictly inside 4096-byte pages.
 Maybe we could go back and revise our structure, but then we’re playing a game of tradeoffs, making an already-complicated B-tree even more complicated.

 Fortunately, there’s an easier way.